Vyshnavi-MSFT/azure-docs/articles/sap/automation/configure-webapp.md

 # Configure the Control Plane Web Application credentials

-As a part of the SAP automation framework control plane, you can optionally create an interactive web application that assists you in creating the required configuration files and deploying SAP workload zones and systems using Azure Pipelines.
+As a part of the SAP automation framework control plane, you can optionally create an interactive web application.
+The web application will assists you in creating the required configuration files and deploying SAP workload zones and systems using Azure Pipelines.

 :::image type="content" source="./media/deployment-framework/webapp-front-page.png" alt-text="Web app front page":::